Sunset Lakeview

 No analysis available

-I searched for parking waitlist, waiting list, or join the waitlist for parking and found no such references.
-The remarks describe renting an extra stall from another owner or from neighbors, which suggests informal rental arrangements rather than a formal waitlist system.
+I looked for terms like parking waitlist, waiting list, or join waitlist for parking and found no explicit evidence.
+The remarks mention guest parking, tandem stalls, and renting an extra stall from another owner, but nothing about a formal waitlist system.

 No analysis available

-The listings repeatedly describe patrol-based security, including 24-hour security patrol and security patrols.
-This is strong public-remark evidence that the building has security patrol service.
+I found multiple explicit references to patrol-based security, including 24-hour security patrol and security patrols.
+This clearly supports that the building has security patrol service.

 No analysis available